LLMs.txt for AI Code Generation Agents

 - Apps run anywhere: Bundle UI, data, and logic in one file.

-- Real-Time & Offline-First: Automatic persistence and live queries.
+- Real-Time & Offline-First: Automatic persistence and live queries, runs in the browser - no loading or error states.

 - Unified API: TypeScript works with Deno, Bun, Node.js, and the browser.